-- Disturbance must be carried out using non-lethal means, such as acoustic, visual and/or physical disturbance or use of smoke. - Disturbance activities must be limited to a maximum of 2.5 hours in any 12 hour period, preferably at or before sunrise or at sunset. - Trees are not felled, lopped or have large branches removed when flying-foxes are in or near to a tree and likely to be harmed. - The action must be supervised by a person with knowledge and experience relevant to the management of flying-foxes and their habitat, who can identify dependent young and is aware of climatic extremes and food stress events.
+- Disturbance activities must be limited to a maximum of 2.5 hours in any 12 hour period, preferably at or before sunrise or at sunset. - Trees are not felled, lopped or have large branches removed when flying-foxes are in or near to a tree and likely to be harmed. - The action must be supervised by a person with knowledge and experience relevant to the management of flying-foxes and their habitat, who can identify dependent young and is aware of climatic extremes and food stress events.
 This person must make an assessment of the relevant conditions and advise the proponent whether the activity can go ahead consistent with these standards.